 Planning for capital gains tax on property

-If you have more than one home, when you sell a property you may not be entitled to full private residence relief.
+If you have more than one home, when you sell a property you may not be entitled to full PRR.
 The percentage depends on for how much of the time that home has been your private residence.
 This can be affected by:

 - which home you nominate as your main residence (you can do this up to two years after acquiring the additional home) or which home you in fact use as your main residence